Welcome to Scotland's capital, the International Festival City of Edinburgh and the home of the newest SPFL team Edinburgh City F.C.

 The club won the East of Scotland Football League Premier Division title for the first time in the 2005-06 season.

 In 2013 Edinburgh City resigned from the East of Scotland League to join the newly formed Scottish Lowland Football League which was set up to institute a football pyramid system with the winners of both the lowland and highland league vying for a place in the Scottish Football League.
-City won the Scottish Lowland Football League in the 2014-15 season and were beaten on penalties and the right to play Montrose by the Highland League Champions Brora Rangers after the two legged tie ended level, City again won the Lowland League in 2015-16 and played Cove Rangers, The first game City won 3-0 away from home and drew 1-1 at Meadowbank, City then hosted East Stirlingshire at Meadowbank in the 1st leg of the play off final and drew 1-1, City won the 2nd leg by 1 goal to nil and secured Scottish footballing history and a place in the Scottish Professional Football League.
+City won the Scottish Lowland Football League in the 2014-15 season and were beaten on penalties and the right to play Montrose by the Highland League Champions Brora Rangers after the two legged tie ended level, City again won the Lowland League in 2015-16 and played Cove Rangers, The first game City won 3-0 away from home and drew 1-1 at Meadowbank, City then hosted East Stirlingshire at Meadowbank in the 1st leg of the play off final and drew 1-1, City won the 2nd leg 1-0 and secured Scottish footballing history and a place in the Scottish Professional Football League.

 SPFL League 2 play off winners 2016